aerix-nl/nota/README.md

 ## Meta

+#### Developers
+Nota is developed by Aerix, an small internetbureau  and inventid, two Dutch

 #### How to suggest improvements?
 We are still actively developing Nota for our internal use, but we would already love to hear your feedback.